-In 2016 the National Park Service (NPS) awarded the SHPO an African American Civil Rights grant of \$49,500 to undertake a survey of 20th Century African American Civil Rights sites in the city of Detroit.
-The project resulted in the completion of a Multiple Resource Property Nomination, the development of a historic context and intensive-level survey of 30 sites, five National Register of Historic Places nominations, and a Civil Rights sites bike tour.
-In conjunction with the project, further funding was secured to erect three Michigan Historical Markers and to complete two addition National Register nominations.
-In 2019 SHPO received a second NPS Civil Rights grant for \$500,000 to assist the Historic King Solomon Baptist Church in Detroit in repairing the church roof.
+DETROIT CIVIL RIGHTS PROJECT National Register of Historic Places Nominations nomination, the development of a historic context and intensive-level survey of 30 sites, five National Register of Historic Places nominations and a Civil Rights sites bike tour.
+In conjunction with the project, further funding was secured to erect three Michigan historical markers and to complete two additional National Register nominations.
+In 2019, SHPO received a second NPS Civil Rights grant for \$500,000 to assist the historic King Solomon Baptist Church in Detroit in repairing the church roof.
 The church complex was the site of many Civil Rights events including Malcolm X's influential "Message to the Grassroots" speech.
-To further the documentation of Civil Rights sites, the city of Detroit Historic Designation Advisory Board (HDAB) secured a 2019 Underrepresented Communities grant to inventory the historically black Eight-Mile Wyoming Neighborhood in Northwest Detroit.
-Since 2014 the city has designated more than five African American-related sites as local historic districts including the Brewster Wheeler Recreation Center, Prince Hall Grand Lodge, and the West Grand Boulevard African American Arts and Business District that includes the office of architect Nathan Johnson and Motown's Hitsville Museum are located.
+To further the documentation of Civil Rights sites, the city of Detroit Historic Designation Advisory Board (HDAB) secured a 2019 Underrepresented Communities Grant to inventory the historically Black Eight-Mile Wyoming Neighborhood, in northwest Detroit.
+Since 2014, the city has designated more than five African American-related sites as local historic districts including the Brewster Wheeler Recreation Center, Prince Hall Grand Lodge, and the West Grand Boulevard African American Arts and Business District that includes the office of architect Nathan Johnson and Motown's Hitsville Museum.